-- Applicants can only apply to one Inn of court for a scholarship. - You do not need to be a member of an Inn to apply but will need to join to receive your scholarship. - You will need to supply at least two references with your application - Part-time students can apply for either year of their course but can only receive one scholarship. - International students are eligible to apply however they will need to intend to practise at the Bar of England and Wales. - GDL Scholars are not guaranteed a Bar Course scholarship at Lincoln's Inn.
+- Applicants can only apply to one Inn of court for a scholarship. - You do not need to be a member of an Inn to apply but will need to join that particular Inn to receive your scholarship. - You will need to supply at least two references with your application.
+At least one of the two references should be academic. - Part-time students can apply for either year of their course but can only receive one scholarship. - International students are eligible to apply however they will need to intend to practise at the Bar of England and Wales. - GDL Scholars are not guaranteed a Bar Course scholarship at Lincoln's Inn.